Telangana Pollution Control Board

-The Telangana Pollution Control Board (TGPCB) is a ministry of Government of Telangana.
-It operates under the Department of Health and Family Welfare, Government of the State of Telangana, India.
-The board is tasked with enforcing laws related to environmental protection.
+The Telangana Pollution Control Board (TGPCB) is a statutory authority tasked with enforcing environmental laws and regulating pollution control measures within the state of Telangana, India.
+It operates under the administrative control of the state's Department of Environment, Forests, Science and Technology (EFS&T).
+Politically, the agency falls under the purview of the State Cabinet Minister for Forest and Environment, Konda Surekha.
+Structurally, the sitting Chief Secretary to the Government of Telangana serves as the ex-officio Chairman of the board.

 History

 TGPCB was established under Section 4 of the Water (Prevention & Control of Pollution) Act, 1974 and under Section 5 of the Air (Prevention & Control of Pollution) Act, 1981, on 07-07-2014.

 Responsibilities

 The Board has the responsibility of implementing a series of Environmental Acts and Rules: